marcy05/automatic_sprinkler/README.md

 * Copy the */src* folder that you find the SourceCode folder to your Raspberry Pico W

 * Copy / execute the file *sprinkler.py* .
 If you want that it will be executed automatically at the startup you have to copy the file *sprinkler.py* to Raspberry Pico and rename it as *main.py*

+## What to do to start

+1. Copy the source files in Raspberry Pi Pico W (/src + sprinkler.py)

+2. Rename my_secret.py.template to my_secret.py

+3. Edit my_secret.py adding:

+    * Your network information (SSID, password)

+    * Create a telegram bot:

+        * On Telegram, search @ BotFather, send him a “/start” message

+        * Send another “/newbot” message, then follow the instructions to setup a name and a username

+        * Your bot is now ready, be sure to save a backup of your API token, and correct, this API token is your bot_token

+    * Add the API token in the file

+    * Save the file

+4. You can now run the code

+5. On Telegram, search your bot (by the username you just created), press the “Start” button or send a “/start” message

 # Licence